Jae-eun Kang Miller

 Research Summary

-One of focuses of my laboratory is Alzheimer’s disease – the most common cause of dementia.
-Memory loss and cognitive decline in Alzheimer’s disease is likely due to circuit level dysfunction, but the nature of this dysfunction is unknown.
-We want to address the fundamental question: How does Alzheimer’s disease disrupt circuit activity during learning and memory retrieval?
-Specifically, we image neuronal ensembles in the hippocampus during spatial navigation and memory tasks using two-photon calcium imaging and freely moving miniature microscope imaging technologies.
-Furthermore, using simultaneous two-photon imaging and holographic two-photon optogenetic, we aim to determine the causal link between neuronal ensembles and learning and memory.
+A major focus of our group is Alzheimer’s disease, the leading cause of dementia.
+Although memory loss in Alzheimer’s likely arises from circuit-level dysfunction, the precise nature of these disruptions remains unclear.
+Our goal is to answer a fundamental question: How does Alzheimer’s disease alter neuronal circuit dynamics during learning and memory?
+To address this, we image neuronal ensembles in entorhinal–hippocampal circuits during spatial navigation and memory tasks using two-photon calcium imaging and miniature microscopes in freely moving animals.
+We also pair two-photon imaging with optogenetics to test causal links between defined neuronal ensembles and learning and memory performance.

 - PhD, Neuroscience, Washington University in St Louis